-The Applicant Services team will diligently search for duplicate bookings and perform additional data checks to identify any bookings which may need additional scrutiny to align with the eligibility criteria laid out in section 4.
-This may include the requirement for individuals to provide evidence such as proof of address for verification purposes.
+The Applicant Services team will diligently search for duplicate bookings and identify reservations that necessitates additional scrutiny to align with the eligibility criteria laid out in section 4.
+This may include the requirement for individuals to provide evidence for verification purposes.